20 commando badge

 29 Commando Royal Artillery

 Few have what it takes to become a Commando Gunner in 29 Commando Royal Artillery.
-To earn the coveted Green Beret, these elite troops must master the art of amphibious warfare and pass the gruelling All Arms Commando Course.
+To earn the coveted green beret, these elite troops must master the art of amphibious warfare and pass the gruelling All Arms Commando Course.

-The personnel of 29 Commando Royal Artillery undertake a variety of operational tasks, and have the talent and skills to match.
+Led by Lieutenant Colonel M. A. A. Dornan, the personnel of 29 Commando Royal Artillery undertake a variety of operational tasks, and have the talent and skills to match.
 Together, their roles and responsibilities include:

 • Rapid reaction